enkidevs/curriculum/coding-intro/coding-intro-core/coding-intro-introduction/hello-code.md

 ---
 ## Practice

-Learning the fundamentals of coding will enable you to ???.

-- learn any programming language
-- get to school faster
-- be a better gamer

----
-## Revision

 The ??? varies from one programming language to another, but the ??? remain the same.

 - syntax
 - concepts